HuntFeng/master-thesis/README.md

 # Thesis - Spectral Instability of Plasma Flow in Magnetic Nozzle

+Known issue of usask latex template:
+- floating environments with [htpb!] like positioning cannot placed at the end of a chapter/section/subsection
+    - to fix this, either use [H] or placed the floating environments somewhere else

 TODO
 - [x] derive the exact solution instead of verify it
 - [x] reference analytical solution to appendix